liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/applying-for-an-insolvency-practitioner-s-licence.md

 b) Assisted another person in that person acting as an insolvency practitioner in relation to a corporation or an individual, under the Act or under any corresponding previous law, for a minimum of 3 continuous years, of which 2 years must be at a supervisory level; **or**
 <br><br>
 c) Acted as a solicitor for a creditor or a debtor in relation to a bankruptcy application, or for a creditor or a bankrupt in relation to the administration of any bankruptcy, under the Act or under any corresponding previous law within the last 3 years before the date of the application for a grant of an insolvency practitioner's licence.<br><br>
-The types of personal or corporate insolvency and/or debt-restructuring work include being appointed as:
+The types of personal or corporate insolvency and / or debt-restructuring work include being appointed as:
 <br><br>
-a) A liquidator or provisional liquidator in Court-ordered/creditors' voluntary winding up;
+a) A liquidator or provisional liquidator in Court-ordered / creditors' voluntary winding up;
 <br><br>
 b) A receiver and manager;
 <br><br>
 c) A judicial manager or interim judicial manager;
 <br><br>
-d) A trustee in a bankruptcy; and/or
+d) A trustee in a bankruptcy; and / or
 <br><br>
 e) A nominee in individual voluntary arrangement cases.
 <br><br>